L12-MC/wvm/README.md

 The script will:
 - Remove the old installation
-- Fetch the latest code
+- Download the latest release binaries
-- Rebuild and reinstall everything
+- Reinstall everything
-- Show you the latest commit for each package
+- Update your PATH if needed

+**Note**: The installer downloads specific release versions (wslang v1.0.3, wpm v2.0).
+To install different versions, you can modify the URLs in the script.

 ## Manual Building (Optional)